Fort Lauderdale Multiple DUI Lawyer

 - $2,000 to $5,000 fine

-Aggravating Factors in DUI Cases
+Florida Aggravating Factors in a DUI Case

 Drivers charged with a multiple DUI offense can face additional penalty enhancements when certain circumstances are involved in their case.
 These circumstances can include: